Racket-Science/Tennis-Match-Predictions/README.md

 ### Steps to Reproduce

         1. Clone this repo.
-        2. That should be all you need to do run the MVP Notebook!
+        2. That should be all you need to do run the Final_report

 ### The Plan
-        - Planning
+        - Plan
             - Create a Trello board
-            - Creare chats on slack and discord for team engagement
+            - Create chats on slack and discord for team engagement
             - Gain domain knowledge
         - Wrangle (Acquire and Prepare)
-            - Create acquire.py and prepare.py with functions for data acquisition and preparation.
+            - Acquire csv file data by cloning Jeff Sackmann's repo
+            - Combine csv files
+            - Constrain data to 1999 - 2019 (data that best represents current state of the game)
+            - Rename columns/ features
+            - Drop records that are mostly incomplete (half or more of match stats missing)
+            - Drop records of matches that feature players who are not present enough (lots of missing observations involved)
+            - Fill missing values
+            - Encode categorical features
+            - Randomize target variable (balance data)
+            - Feature engineering
-            - Split data for feature exploration and modeling
+            - Split data using sklearn library for feature exploration and modeling
+            - Aggregate player career stats
         - Explore
-            - Ask initial questions of the data
-            - Answer questions with visuals and statistics
+            - Explore drivers of greatness in Roger Federer and his top rivals by looking at above-average career stats (1999 - 2019)
+            - Use statistical tests to determine which features had a relationship with winning
         - Model
-            - For mvp (features: player_1_rank_points, player_1_hand_R, player_1_hand_L, surface_Clay)
+            - Features:
+                - difference in player rank points
+                - difference in rank
+                - player 1's dominant racquet hand (left or right)
+                - player 1's rank points
+                - court surface (clay --> largest impact)
+                - Head-2-Head stats going into each match
             - Target : outcome (player 1 win/loss)
+            - Baseline: probability of predicting that player 1 wins everytime (51%)
             - 3 best models
+                - Decision Tree (64% accuracy)
+                - Random Forest (64% accuracy)
+                - Logistic Regression (64% accuracy)
-            - On best model provide visuals of how it preformed on the test sample
+            - Decision tree model provides visual of how it calculated on the test sample
         - Deliver
             - README.md
-            - *.py
+            - *.py (helper modules to aid in flow of final report)
-            - Working report notebook
+            - Working final report notebook
             - Slides presentation

-## Conclusion:
+## Conclusion
-* Rivals that won half or more meetings with Federer beat him at Grand Slam events
+* Rivals performed differently against Federer based on the tourney level
-* The surface of the court affects the outcome of players performance
+* The surface of the court affects the outcome of players performance (especially the clay surface)
-* Players performed differently based on the tourney level
+* A difference in rank helps determine the winner
+* A difference in rank points also helps determine the winner
+* Player 1's dominant racquet hand has a relationship with player 1's victory/ loss
-* Higher ranked players win more often (about 64.28% of the time)
+* Higher ranked players win more often (about 64% of the time)
+* Head-2-Head stats improve model performance
-* Baseline beat our best model by 6%
+* Our model beat baseline by 13%

 ## With more time...
-- Create a model to predict if a player will reach the top 30 ranking by evaluating their first 50 games
-- Filter for players that hit a max rank of 100 or better
 - Aggregate full stats for Aces, Breakpoints, Double Faults, Wins, and First Serve Win by Match
 - Aggregate career performance by court surface (hard, grass, clay, carpet)
-- Aggregate first 50 matches statistics - later use to predict future ranking
+- Aggregate first 50 matches statistics
+- Create a model to predict if a player will reach the top 30 ranking by evaluating performance based on their first 50 matches

 #### Questions for our further exploration:
 - Does a difference in career average break points won impact victory?